Second Presbyterian Church (Manhattan)

 The Second Presbyterian Church, founded in 1756 and incorporated in 1784 as the Scotch Presbyterian Church, is a church in Manhattan, New York City.

 History

 It built a sanctuary on the south side of Cedar Street, between Broadway and Nassau Street, in 1768.
 In 1837, the congregation moved to Grand Street.
-Today their sanctuary is located in a 16-story apartment building at 360 Central Park West.
+It later moved to 14th Street.

-In 1892, the church built a traditional sanctuary with Manse and School building between 95th and 96th Streets and Central Park West.
-Following mergers early in the 20th century, in 1917, the congregation changed its name officially to Second Presbyterian Church.
-In 1928, the decision was made to demolish the existing buildings for a new sanctuary in an apartment building designed by Rosario Candela.
+In the 1890s, the church built a traditional sanctuary with separate Manse and School buildings between 95th and 96th Streets at Central Park West.
+Following mergers early in the 20th century, in 1917 the congregation changed its name officially to Second Presbyterian Church.

+In 1928, the decision was made to demolish the existing buildings for a new sanctuary in a 16-story apartment building at the same location 360 Central Park West designed by Rosario Candela.

+Second Presbyterian remains an active, open and affirming congregation of the Presbyterian Church (USA).
+Worship is on Sundays at 10:15am.